JNRowe/jnrowe.github.io/articles/tips/Simple_notifications_in_awesome.rst

 The ``notify.{start,stop,warn}`` functions prepend the text you pass it with a coloured Unicode bullet.  awesome makes use of pango_ meaning you can easily use pretty much any character you wish, or more specifically any character your font can display.
-From time to time I've experimented with using ``✔`` and ``✘``, but most of the fonts I prefer to use don't display them correctly(if you're seeing two boxes your fonts don't either).
+From time to time I’ve experimented with using ``✔`` and ``✘``, but most of the fonts I prefer to use don’t display them correctly(if you’re seeing two boxes your fonts don’t either).

 Window creation notifications
 -----------------------------

-One of the notifications I like to have is for when new windows are opened, this way I don't miss windows opening on tags I'm not currently viewing.
+One of the notifications I like to have is for when new windows are opened, this way I don’t miss windows opening on tags I’m not currently viewing.

 .. code-block:: moon

     awful.hooks.manage.register (startup) =>
-        -- Display the window's name, or just Application if it isn't set notify.start "#{@name or 'Application'} started"
+        -- Display the window’s name, or just Application if it isn’t set notify.start "#{@name or 'Application'} started"
     end)